Diffusion of innovations: Characteristics of organizations

 Organizations face more complex adoption possibilities because organizations are both the aggregate of its individuals and its own system with a set of procedures and norms.
 Three organizational characteristics match well with the individual characteristics above: tension for change (motivation and ability), innovation-system fit (compatibility), and assessment of implications (observability).
 Organizations can feel pressured by a tension for change.
 If the organization's situation is untenable, it will be motivated to adopt an innovation to change its fortunes.
 This tension often plays out among its individual members.
 Innovations that match the organization's pre-existing system require fewer coincidental changes and are easy to assess and more likely to be adopted.
 The wider environment of the organization, often an industry, community, or economy, exerts pressures on the organization, too.
 Where an innovation is diffusing through the organization's environment for any reason, the organization is more likely to adopt it.
 Innovations that are intentionally spread, including by political mandate or directive, are also likely to diffuse quickly.

-h individual decisions where behavioral models (e.g. TAM and UTAUT) can be used to complement the diffusion framework and reveal further details, these models are not directly applicable to organizational decisions.
+Unlike individual decisions where behavioral models (e.g. TAM and UTAUT) can be used to complement the diffusion framework and reveal further details, these models are not directly applicable to organizational decisions.
 However, research suggested that simple behavioral models can still be used as a good predictor of organizational technology adoption when proper initial screening procedures are introduced.